Time for Technique

 Private Group lessons can be set up in your home or at the Studio.
 There is a two hour minimum at $25.00 per person, minimum of four students.
 Within the Central Marin, Ross and San Geronimo Valleys, there is no additional commute charge.

 Individual private lessons are available at $50 per hour.

 Any and all communication is very welcome.
 Please feel free to ask questions, or sign up for updates.
 Once bookings open for Retreats, reservations will be accepted on a first come first serve basis.

 Lessons and Workshop times are available at the studio in Fairfax.

 Special Events Coming Soon

-Brooke Sinnes will introduce us to the actual nitty gritty of natural dyes.
+Brooke Sinnes will introduce us to the actual nitty gritty of natural dyes at her studio in Napa where all the magic happens!
 Join us in this hands on exploration - and understand your yarn so much better afterwards!
+Lunch included.